Frequently Asked Questions About Therapy

 Schedule a free 15-minute consultation call here.
 If we decide I’m not the best therapist for you, I’ll do what I can to help you find other folks who might be.

 Mostly, practitioner preference!
 My licensure type is as a Licensed Professional Counselor, and my primary professional organizations are the National Board for Certified Counselors and the American Counseling Association.
 These names are more tied to the history of the profession.
-I consider “therapy” to be basically interchangeable with “counseling” and often use “therapy” since that is the term used by most folks in pop culture and social media at this point.

-For “traditional” recurring therapy, sessions last approximately 45 minutes.
 For Deep Work sessions, the duration can be anywhere from 90 minutes to 3 hours for a session.

 Not unless you want to be!
-With traditional therapy, some clients feel satisfied with their progress in as few as 3-4 months, many clients find it takes 9 months to a year to get where they want to be, and some clients choose to continue checking in with their therapist for multiple years after their main treatment.
-With Deep Work sessions, depending on how often we meet, you may feel satisfied with progress made in as little as 2 months.
+With traditional therapy, some clients feel satisfied with their progress in as few as 3-4 months.
+Many clients find it takes 9 months to a year to get where they want to be, and some clients choose to continue checking in with their therapist for multiple years after their main treatment.

 If you’ve recently experienced a lot of change or loss in your life, if you don’t have many friends you can truly rely on and feel safe around, if you are always staying up too late scrolling, if you find yourself overeating or unable to eat, if you struggle with sleeping, or if you wake up feeling exhausted most days, therapy can help you.
 Regardless of whether you’ve experienced what we would diagnose as “trauma.”